Devil (2010 film): Production

 In October 2008 M. Night Shyamalan and Media Rights Capital announced that Devil would be made with the Dowdle brothers as directors and Brian Nelson as screenwriter.

-Filming started on October 26, 2009 in Toronto with John Erick Dowdle as director and Drew Dowdle as an executive producer.
+Filming started on October 26, 2009, in Toronto with John Erick Dowdle as director and Drew Dowdle as an executive producer.
 There was additional shooting for the film several months later in Los Angeles and Philadelphia.

 Joe Cobden had to train for four months to prepare for his role.
 He said that preparing for his death scene, which took four days to shoot, was the hardest scene to shoot except for the introduction and closing.

 Story sources

 John Erick Dowdle and Drew Dowdle said that the movie is based on a Devil's Meeting, which is a premise that the Devil is on Earth to test evildoers by tormenting them.
 Shyamalan acknowledged that the basic structure of the story was "an Agatha Christie nod."
 In Christie's 1939 novel And Then There Were None, as in Devil, a group of people with guilty pasts are trapped in an isolated area and begin to die one by one.
-Overall, it was inspired by the 2009 manga "Akumu no Elevator" by author Kinoshita Handa and illustrator Roppongi Aya.

 Release

-The film was set to have a release date on February 11, 2011, but was bumped up to September 17, 2010.
+The film was set to have a release date on September 17, 2010.
 The film's trailer debuted online on July 13, 2010.

-Critical reception
+Critical response

 The film was not screened to critics in advance.
-Review aggregator Rotten Tomatoes gives the film a score of 49% based on 99 reviews, with an average rating of 5.20/10.
-The site's consensus reads, "It's better than many of the other films M. Night Shyamalan has been associated with, but Devil never gets more than a few low-budget thrills out of its fiendishly promising premise."
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Dennis Harvey of Variety gave Devil a lukewarm review, saying "Like the solid B-thrillers of yore that often outshone A-pics topping double bills, M. Night Shyamalan-produced Devil is nothing very special or original, but it gets the job done briskly and economically."